steadybit/action-kit/docs/parameter-types.md

 **Note:** Make sure to name the field `duration` should you desire that the experiment editor uses a duration field to visualize the expected length of an action.

+The default units are milliseconds, seconds and minutes.
+You can override the default units by setting the `DurationUnits` property.

 <img src="img/parameters/duration.png" width="512" alt="Screenshot showing what the Steadybit user interface element for a duration parameter looks like.
 Depicting a textual label and an input for a numeric value followed by a time unit selector." />

 ### Example